KDE/digikam-doc/light_table/lighttable_overview.rst

 .. tip::

-    If you use mutiscreen on your computer, it's a good idea to place **Main Window** on a screen and the **Light Table** on other one to increase your experience.
+    If you use muti-screen on your computer, it's a good idea to place **Main Window** on a screen and the **Light Table** on other one to increase your experience.

 .. note::